Porting your mortgage

 Pros

-• Your new loan could have the same interest rate as your current deal.
+• You could keep the same interest rate as your current deal.

-• Your monthly payments could stay the same so there’s no impact on your budgeting.
+• Your monthly payments could stay the same if you’re aren’t borrowing more, so it might not affect your budget.

 Cons